Prismatic cohomology relative to $\delta$-rings: Comparison theorems

 \begin{remark} Note that for a prism $A$ and an $A/I$-algebra $R$, the condition that $\L_{R/A}$ has $p$-complete Tor-amplitude in $[0,1]$ is slightly weaker than that $\L_{R/(A/I)}$ having $p$-complete Tor-amplitude in $[0,1]$.
 So Theorem~\ref{thm:equivalence} is slightly more general than the comparison result obtained in \cite{bhatt-lurie-prism}. \end{remark}

 We will need a few preliminary results.
 Our strategy is to show that both sides satisfy a restricted form of quasisyntomic descent, which lets us reduce to the case of pairs $(A,R)$ where $A$ is a prism and $R$ is a commutative $\overline{A}$-algebra, i.e., the situation studied in~\cite{prisms}.
 In that case, the comparison theorem will follow from~\cite{bhatt-lurie-prism}.
+We need the following lemma, which is a variant of a statement due to Rezk~\cite[Proposition 3.8]{rezk-lambda} and can also be deduced from Rezk's statement, but we present a slightly more direct proof here.